History of African Americans in Boston: Alumni

 Many notable African Americans who grew up elsewhere have come to Boston to pursue higher education and career opportunities.
-For example, Quincy Jones and Esperanza Spalding studied music at Berklee College of Music and Martin Luther King Jr. earned his PhD in systematic theology at Boston University.
+For example, Quincy Jones and Esperanza Spalding studied music at Berklee College of Music.
+Martin Luther King Jr. earned his PhD in systematic theology at Boston University and Coretta Scott King attended the New England Conservatory of Music.
 The pioneering psychiatrist Dr. Solomon Carter Fuller studied at Boston University School of Medicine.
 Harvard University in Cambridge, Massachusetts, has graduated many notable African Americans, including W. E. B. Du Bois and Neil deGrasse Tyson.